-Not only do we know where vinyl enthusiasts shop, but we've also got a bunch of more-modern gadgets for shoppers who live on Spotify and want to rid their lives of wires.
-We've even tested headphones and Bluetooth speakers at a wide range of prices, so you can buy something great even if your budget is tight.
+Not only do we know where vinyl enthusiasts like to shop, we also have a bunch of modernistic gadgets for shoppers who are permanently connected to Spotify and want to live wirelessly.
+That could encompass many things, from Bluetooth speakers to noise-cancelling headphones.
+They might even have music-making aspirations, which could lead you on a hunt for high-tech recording tools to elevate their production skills.
+Luckily, the market is flooded with lots of options, so you can buy something great even if your budget is tight.

 Giving someone a month of premium Spotify means you care about their music experience.
 Not only does the card provide playlists built using that individual's preferences, but it also removes the ads from the streaming service.
 Now, the good times will never get interrupted by a car-insurance ad.
 It also unlocks the option to save songs for offline, a feature beloved by people who don't have unlimited cellular data.
 If you want to give the gift of a year of Spotify Premium, look out for the $99 payment option, which packs a $20 discount.

 Sennheiser Momentum True Wireless Earbuds

 These tiny cordless buds squeeze dynamic, premium sound into a compact, sleek design.
 Music sounds serene on the Sennheiser Momentum True Wireless, delivering spacious, natural sonics that lend themselves perfectly to any genre.
 Bass response and clarity is superb, plus Sennheiser offers a companion app to tweak the EQ levels for personalized sound.
 These earbuds also feel comfortable and provide clear call quality, making them one of our favorites in their class.

 Arturia MiniLab MkII 25 Slim-Key Controller